opnfv/armband/docs/build-instruction.rst

 References
 ==========

-1)  `OPNFV Installation instruction for the AArch64 Brahmaputra 3.0 release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/brahmaputra/docs/installation-instruction.html>`_
+1)  `OPNFV Installation instruction for the AArch64 Colorado 1.0 release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/docs/installation-instruction.html>`_

-2) `OPNFV Build instruction for the AArch64 Brahmaputra 3.0 release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/brahmaputra/docs/build-instruction.html>`_
+2) `OPNFV Build instruction for the AArch64 Colorado 1.0 release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/docs/build-instruction.html>`_

-3) `OPNFV Release Note for the AArch64 Brahmaputra 3.0 release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/brahmaputra/docs/release-notes.html>`_
+3) `OPNFV Release Note for the AArch64 Colorado 1.0 release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/docs/release-notes.html>`_